Gautam8080/CloNet/README.md

 We used the public Deep Fashion data that has over 161000 images with a domain of 51 categories of clothes in every possible environment.
 We performed the data cleaning on the same.
 We also tried to reduce the categories to make it more generalised instead.
 Model –
 The prepared dataset was trained on the inception network implemented with the help of Tensorflow with pretrained weights for object detection.
 The outcome of network were bounding boxes on images.
 The bounding boxes around images are cropped and saved in different directories based on their predicted categories.

+*The code has not been updated since 2018.
+Contact me on Github for more info.